-- New for 2022: Cloverbuds will have the option to compete in the 4-H Style Show.
-Entry forms must be submitted no later than the Thursday before fair (may be turned in at FCS project judging). - Cloverbuds will pick up a pre-sewn throw pillow at the OSU Extension office.
+- Entry forms must be submitted no later than the Thursday before fair (may be turned in at FCS project judging). - Cloverbuds will pick up a pre-sewn throw pillow at the OSU Extension office.
 Cloverbuds will use their creativity to design a fun pillow to model during the contest.
-There are no guidelines to how the pillow can be decorated; embellish, color, paint, anything!

-A small stitch will be left open for cloverbuds to stuff the pillow after decorating (stuffing not provided).
-Cloverbuds are encouraged to try to hand-sew their pillow shut with the help of an adult.

-Each participant will receive a premium of \$3 for their participation; this is strictly for fun and non-competitive.
+There are no guidelines to how the pillow can be decorated; embellish, color, paint, anything! - o A small stitch will be left open for cloverbuds to stuff the pillow after decorating (stuffing not provided).
+Cloverbuds are encouraged to try to hand-sew their pillow shut with the help of an adult. - Each participant will receive a premium of \$3 for their participation; this is strictly for fun and non-competitive.

-CRAWFORD COUNTY JUNIOR FAIR ROYALTY CONTEST Ceremony on Monday, July 18, 3:00 pm - Youth Building
+CRAWFORD COUNTY JUNIOR FAIR ROYALTY CONTEST Ceremony on Monday, July 17, 3:00 pm - Youth Building